Constructing Hopf-Galois structures and skew bracoids of small degree: Introduction

+Skew bracoids were introduced by Martin-Lyons and Truman \cite{MLT24}.
+They offer a broader perspective of skew braces; instead of a set with two binary operations, a skew bracoid comprises two groups $(N,+)$ and $(G,\circ)$ with a transitive action of $G$ on $N$ which mimics skew brace behaviour.
+The groups need not have the same order.
+Hence, as we discuss later, the notion of `order' no longer makes sense for skew bracoids; instead, we refer to $|N|$ as the {\it degree} of the skew bracoid.

+Colazzo, Koch, Martin-Lyons and Truman \cite{CKMLT24} showed that certain classes of skew bracoids yield right (but not necessarily left) non-degenerate solutions to the ST-YBE.

-Over a series of papers, the intimate connection between Hopf--Galois structures on Galois/separable extensions and skew braces/bracoids has been made known.
-On the one hand, given a separable extension $L/K$ with Galois closure $E$, if one defines $G:=\Gal(E/K)$ and $G':=\Gal(E/L)$, then Greither and Pareigis showed in \cite{GP87} that the Hopf--Galois structures on $L/K$ relate to finding certain regular subgroups $N$ of $\Perm(G/G')$.
-The group $N$ therefore has the same order as the degree of $L/K$, and is called the \textit{type} of the associated Hopf--Galois structure.
-Nine years later, Byott in \cite{Byo96} showed that finding all separable extensions admitting Hopf--Galois structures of type $N$ relates to finding transitive subgroups of the holomorph of $N$, $\Hol(N) \cong N \rtimes \Aut(N)$.
+The intimate connection between Hopf--Galois structures on Galois/separable extensions and skew braces/bracoids has been explored in a series of papers.
+On the one hand, given a separable extension $L/K$ with Galois closure $E$, if $J=\Gal(E/K)$ and $J'=\Gal(E/L)$, then Greither and Pareigis \cite{GP87} showed that the Hopf--Galois structures on $L/K$ correspond to certain regular subgroups $N$ of $\Perm(J/J')$, the symmetric group on the set of left cosets of $J'$ in $J$.
+Therefore $|N|$ is the degree of $L/K$, and $N$ is the \textit{type} of the associated Hopf--Galois structure.
+Byott \cite{Byo96} showed that separable extensions admitting Hopf--Galois structures of type $N$ correspond to transitive subgroups of $\Hol(N) \cong N \rtimes \Aut(N)$, the holomorph of $N$.
 On the other hand, it was shown in \cite{GV17} that skew braces with `additive group' isomorphic to $N$ correspond to regular subgroups of $\Hol(N)$.
-The connection between skew braces and Hopf--Galois structures on Galois extensions via regular subgroups of the holomorph was explored explicitly in \cite{SV18}.
-This connection was then extended in \cite{MLT24} to showing that skew bracoids correspond to transitive subgroups of the holomorph, and are therefore closely connected with Hopf--Galois structures on separable extensions.
+The connection between skew braces and Hopf--Galois structures on Galois extensions via regular subgroups of the holomorph was explored in \cite{SV18}.
+Martin-Lyons and Truman \cite{MLT24} showed that skew bracoids correspond to transitive subgroups of the holomorph, and are therefore closely connected to Hopf--Galois structures on separable extensions.